altbert/Whatsapp_speech_to_text/README.md

 ### Description
-Once authenticated on Whatsapp Web, the worker will transcribe, using Whisper, all voice messages that you reply with "!tran".
+Once authenticated on Whatsapp Web, the worker will transcribe, using Whisper API, all voice messages that you reply with "!tran".
 For now it's only configured to transcribe from contacts saved in your contact book.

 If you want to contribute just send a pull request